 If the key is found, the battery level indicator flashes white.
 The last configured level of assistance is displayed.
 If the key cannot be found on the smartphone, the pedelec drive system switches off.
-The indicators on the control panel go off.
+The indicators on the on-board computer go off.

-As the smartphone is only used as a contactless key to switch on the pedelec, the battery and control panel can still be used on another, unblocked pedelec.
+As the smartphone is only used as a contactless key to switch on the pedelec, the battery and onboard computer can still be used on another, unblocked pedelec.